QuantiModo/docs/README.md

 Parameter | Description
 ----------|--------------------------------------------------------------------------
-unitName | Unit Name  (supports exact name match only) abbreviatedUnitName | Restrict the results to a specific unit by providing the unit abbreviation (supports exact name match only) categoryName | Restrict the results to a specific unit category by providing the unit category name.
+unitName | Unit Name  (supports exact name match only) unitAbbreviatedName | Restrict the results to a specific unit by providing the unit abbreviation (supports exact name match only) categoryName | Restrict the results to a specific unit category by providing the unit category name.

 #### /variables